Manuscripts

 BIOGRAPHICAL NOTE

-Born in 1910 to Sadie Frank (1879-1965) and Clarence Newton Cone (1876-1929), Clarence N. Cone Jr. was raised in Greensboro and studied textile production at North Carolina State College (later North Carolina State University), graduating in 1932.
-He married Elizabeth Gaither of Chapel Hill in 1933, and the couple had two children: Nancy (1937- ) and Barbara (1943- ).
-Cone worked for Proximity Manufacturing and later the Cone Mills Corporation as Vice President and General Manager, and was active in the Boy Scouts of America.
-Elizabeth Cone was on the Greensboro Junior League Board of Directors during the 1940s, as was her daughter Barbara in the 1960s.
-Around 1949, Cone and his wife commissioned a Modernist-style house, located at 910 Sunset Drive, by Greensboro architect Edward Lowenstein.
+Clarence N. Cone Jr. (1910-1990) was born in Greensboro to Sadie Frank (1879-1965) and Clarence Newton Cone Sr. (1876-1929).
+He studied textile production at the North Carolina State College of Agriculture and Engineering (later North Carolina State University), graduating in 1932.
+The next year, he married Elizabeth Gaither of Chapel Hill, and the couple had two children: Nancy (1937-2012) and Barbara (1943- ).
+Cone worked for Proximity Manufacturing and later the Cone Mills Corporation as vice president and general manager, and he was active in the Boy Scouts of America.
+Elizabeth Cone was on the Junior League of Greensboro’s Board of Directors during the 1940s, as was her daughter Barbara in the 1960s.
+Around 1949, Cone and his wife commissioned a Modernist house by Greensboro architect Edward Loewenstein at 910 Sunset Drive in Irving Park.

-Agnes McWilliam Matthew was born 1884 in Aberdeen, Scotland, to Mary Matthew and William Matthew Mason, a journeyman.
+Agnes McWilliam Matthew (1884-1960) was born in Aberdeen, Scotland, to Mary Matthew and journeyman William Matthew Mason.
 She immigrated to the United States in 1910 and was naturalized in 1922.
-Clarence Cone Jr. employed Matthew as his children’s governess and family companion.
+Clarence Cone Jr. employed her as his children’s governess and family companion.
 Her immigration papers suggest that she was also employed by his father as his governess, which is all the more likely since, beginning in 1917, city directories list her address as 804 Summit Avenue, an area in which the Cone family owned many guest houses.

-Biographical Sources: The main sources used to compile this biographical note were items in the collection, particularly documents in series one and two, as well as the family tree (3:2).
-Also consulted were NCSU’s Biographical Dictionary of Architects & Builders, directories for the City of Greensboro from 1917 to 1960 and the Caledonia’s September 18, 1910, passenger manifest on arrival at Ellis Island (batch P00143-5 Ref.
+Biographical Sources: The main sources used to compile this biographical note were items in the collection, particularly documents in the first two series and the family tree (3:2).
+Also consulted were Greensboro city directories from 1917 to 1960, NCSU’s North Carolina Architects & Builders: A Biographical Dictionary, and the Caledonia’s September 18, 1910, passenger manifest on arrival at Ellis Island (batch P00143-5 Ref.
 74 Line 18).

 SCOPE & CONTENT NOTE